- Designed For

 - Featuring insights from Ninkasi Brewing Co., Diamond Knot Brewing and other experts covering every facet of the business of beer!

 - $1,335 for complete course, featuring leading brew entrepreneurs and experts and interactive online sessions!
 Amazing value!
 Note: registration cost includes $60 non-refundable registration fee.

-Learn the Business of Beer Directly from Industry Pros
+Learn the Business of Beer and Start Your Own Successful Brewery

-For craft brewers, it’s always been about community.
-Growth in the industry continues to be driven by small- to mid-size breweries, typically with strong local and regional ties.
-And the public’s thirst for distinctive and regional craft beer offerings?
-It’s been shaped by a community of brewers – who share ideas in garages and backyards, at conferences and online.
+Growth in the beer industry continues to be driven by small- to mid-size breweries, typically with strong local and regional ties.

 It’s a movement that offers experiences and products every bit as unique as the communities they serve.
 And as any craft brewer will tell you, it’s an industry distinguished by a spirit of mutual support and collaboration.

 What Makes this Craft Brewery Startup Workshop Different